victor-porcar/victor-porcar.github.io/site/talks/loggingPolicy/loggingPolicy.md

-  As explained, there will be only one log line that summarizes the request execution, which could be <strong>INFO</strong>, <strong>ERROR</strong> or <strong>WARN</strong>.</p><p>Typically this log will be written by the top class of the execution hierarchy, which is normally a <strong>Controller</strong> or <strong>Handler</strong>
+  As explained, there will be only one log line that summarizes the request execution, which could be <strong>INFO</strong>, <strong>ERROR</strong> or <strong>WARN</strong>, this log line will be written by the top class of the execution hierarchy, which is normally a <strong>Controller</strong> or <strong>Handler</strong>

 #### Production log level

-Typically production environment will have INFO level, which will include FATAL, ERROR and WARN as well (see the hierarchy below).
+Typically production environment will have INFO level, which will include these levels as well: FATAL, ERROR and WARN as well (see the hierarchy below).

 ![log hierarchy](./log_hierarchy.png)